NateThunder/Nathan-Dating-App-Height/README.md

 ## 🎯 About
 This is a fun and silly Python program that determines how your height is perceived on dating apps based on your gender, orientation, and height.

+**⚠️ Warning:** This is purely for entertainment purposes.
+Expect sarcasm, exaggeration, and brutal honesty.

 🚀 **Spoiler Alert:** If you're a straight man under 6 feet, brace yourself.

 ## 🛠️ How It Works